-For further instructions and information on the master's thesis or dissertation requirements, see Publishing Your Thesis and Dissertation.
-Copies are available in Science 127.
+For further instructions and information on the master's thesis or dissertation requirements, students should consult with the chair of their department.

 Foreign Language Requirement

 Although proficiency in a foreign language is not required for current Arts and Sciences degrees, reading proficiency in a language other than English is strongly recommended for those intending to pursue the Ph.D.